kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 Hi Lisa,

-No problem—I’ve reset your password as requested.
+No problem, I’ve reset your password as requested.

 Your temporary password is: `Temp2024!`
 Please log in and change it to something secure as soon as possible.